googleforgames/open-match-docs/site/content/en/docs/Guides/access.md

 ...
 ```

+{{% alert title="Note" color="info" %}}
-> Note that if you want to obtain the external IP programmaticallyarearea, look at the [out of cluster configuration](https://github.com/kubernetes/client-go/tree/master/examples/out-of-cluster-client-configuration)
+If you want to obtain the external IP programmaticallyarearea, look at the [out of cluster configuration](https://github.com/kubernetes/client-go/tree/master/examples/out-of-cluster-client-configuration)
 example from the Kubernetes client and use the code below for your reference.
+{{% /alert %}}

 ```go
 import (